Namecheap vs GoDaddy: which one is better for you?

 Website speed

 I created two similar websites and ran them through various tests to compare the performance of each provider.
+For speed testing, I focused on three key metrics:

-- Time to First Byte (TTFB).
+- Time to first byte (TTFB).
 Measures the time it takes for a browser to receive the first byte of data from the server.

-- Largest Contentful Paint (LCP).
+- Largest contentful paint (LCP).
 Indicates how quickly the largest visible content on the website loads.

-- Speed Index.
+- Speed index.
 Reflects how long it takes for the website to appear usable to the user.

 Stress testing